Highlighted Curriculum Vitae

 Brubacher, S. P., Poole, D.A., Dickinson, J, Liberty, A., & Kaake, A. (2014, March 6-8).
 Thoughtless pointing to body

-diagrams is associated with individual differences in cognitive control
+diagrams is associated with individual differences in cognitive control [Paper presentation].
+American

 Psychology and Law Society Annual Conference, New Orleans, Louisiana.